 Journaling has been one of the best habits I’ve ever implemented.
 It’s helped improve my mindset, relieve anxiety, and truly embrace who I am as a person.
 It’s a crucial part of my self-care routine.

-My Master Your Mindset with Journaling course and workbook detail the exact steps I personally take during my journal practise.
+My Master Your Mindset with Journaling workbook goes through the exact steps I personally take during my journal practise.

 These steps have helped me transform my mindset from a place of negativity, to a place positivity, balance, self-love, and productivity.

 How do you start a journal as a beginner

 Starting a journal may sound like a daunting task, especially when you’re being told to by people who have been journaling for years and years.

 The idea of journaling every day forever sounds impossible when you can even string a few days together, or don’t even know where to begin.